ann-o-maly/Silver-Prices-2020-2023-Analysis/README.md

+# Silver Price Analysis

-These notebooks utilize historical data of silver prices from 2020 to 2023.
-The data was imported using Yahoo finance.
+This repository contains notebooks analyzing historical silver prices from 2020 to 2023 using various machine learning models.
+Note: All notebooks have been created using Google Colab and hence did not require additional downloads.

+## Notebooks Overview

-[This visualization notebook](https://github.com/ann-o-maly/Silver-Prices-2020-2023-Analysis/blob/main/SilverPrices-Visualization.ipynb) contains plots showing the trends of silver prices in the desired time period.
+- [**Visualization Notebook**](https://github.com/ann-o-maly/Silver-Prices-2020-2023-Analysis/blob/main/SilverPrices-Visualization.ipynb): Contains plots showing the trends of silver prices from 2020 to 2023.

-[The linear regression notebook](https://github.com/ann-o-maly/Silver-Prices-2020-2023-Analysis/blob/main/SilverPrices-LinearRegression.ipynb) tries to make a prediction using the linear regression model built into Scikit.
-This is the simplest model covered in this repository.
+- [**Linear Regression Notebook**](https://github.com/ann-o-maly/Silver-Prices-2020-2023-Analysis/blob/main/SilverPrices-LinearRegression.ipynb): Attempts to make predictions using the linear regression model built into Scikit-learn.

-[Random forest regressor](https://github.com/ann-o-maly/Silver-Prices-2020-2023-Analysis/blob/main/SilverPrices-RandomForestRegressor.ipynb) is the next machine learning model that is used in this repository to try to make predictions.

-The deep learning model [LSTM](https://github.com/ann-o-maly/Silver-Prices-2020-2023-Analysis/blob/main/SilverPrices-LSTM.ipynb) was then employed for the same purpose with hopes of a better prediction.
+- [**Random Forest Regressor Notebook**](https://github.com/ann-o-maly/Silver-Prices-2020-2023-Analysis/blob/main/SilverPrices-RandomForestRegressor.ipynb): Utilizes the random forest regressor model to predict silver prices.
+- [**LSTM Notebook**](https://github.com/ann-o-maly/Silver-Prices-2020-2023-Analysis/blob/main/SilverPrices-LSTM.ipynb): Implements a deep learning model (LSTM) for predicting silver prices.

-Ultimately, when this fares a worse outcome than the models before, we apply PyCaret to find the best model for this data set and end up with [extra trees regression](https://github.com/ann-o-maly/Silver-Prices-2020-2023-Analysis/blob/main/SilverPrices-Pycaret-ExtraTreesRegression.ipynb) which seems to work the best compared to all the above models that were tested.
+- [**PyCaret Notebook**](https://github.com/ann-o-maly/Silver-Prices-2020-2023-Analysis/blob/main/SilverPrices-Pycaret-ExtraTreesRegression.ipynb): Applies PyCaret to find the best model for the dataset, ending up with extra trees regression.

+## Usage

+Each notebook provides documentation and explanations of the analysis performed and the models used.
+You can view the notebooks directly on GitHub or download them to run them locally.

+## Data Source

+The historical silver price data was imported using Yahoo Finance.

+## Dependencies

+- Python
+- Jupyter Notebook
+- Pandas
+- Matplotlib
+- Scikit-learn
+- PyCaret
+- TensorFlow (for LSTM model)

+## Outcomes

+Various machine learning models and one deep learning model was applied to the data.
+Each trial resulted in different amounts of accuracy for prediction.
+Ultimately, on using PyCaret, we found that the most suitable method to apply to this particular dataset was Extra Trees Regression; resulting in the highest accuracy for predicting.